drnic/aws_student_accounts/README.md

 All commands will perform the account upon all accounts listed in the `-C fog.yml` file provided.

-You can filter to 1+ accounts with a comma separated list `-a student1,student2`.
+You can filter down to 1+ accounts with a comma separated list `--only student1,student2`.

 You can ignore 1+ accounts from the `-C` list with `-i student19,student20`.